cbonoz/square21/README.md

 ### Context

-Coming up with prices is hard, `SquareDynamicPricing` can help you price your items for a desired target volume based on your historic sales data data.
+Coming up with prices is hard, `SquareDynamicPricing` can help you price your items for a desired target volume based on your historic sales data.

 See video for demo: https://youtu.be/keEeoj2gu4g